josmar-crwdstffng/angular/aio/tools/doc-linter/README.md

 Before you proceed, make sure that:

 1. You have cloned the [`angular/angular` repo][GithubAngularAngular] on your system.
-You can work in a fork of the `angular/angular` repo, but it's easier if your Vale installation uses an up-to-date clone of the `angular/angular` repo.
+You can work in a fork of the `angular/angular` repo, but it is easier if your Vale installation uses an up-to-date clone of the `angular/angular` repo.
 2. You have a development or writing environment for `angular.io` in the `angular/angular` repo and you can build the `angular.io` docs.
     For information about how to create the authoring environment for `angular.io`, see [Angular documentation project][GithubAngularAngularTreeMainAioAngularDocumentationProjectHttpsangulario].
 3. You have the required package manager installed on your system.
 If not, install it before continuing.